Glossary

 In this report, we treat as “countries” those territorial units that hold referendums independently.
 Excluded from this are sub-national entities, such as federal states in the USA or cantons in Switzerland.
 Territories differ from federal states in that they may have a certain degree of autonomy, but they do not have the same extensive rights as federal states or provinces.
 As an example serves Greenland, which belongs to Denmark.
 Although Greenland is not a province in its own right, it has far-reaching rights of self-determination.
 For example, the Greenlandic population can also decide on their own independence by referendum.

-We rely on the classification into territorial units, based on the ISO standard ISO 3166 that includes independent countries, territories and regions of geographical interest.
+We rely on the classification into territorial units, based on the ISO 3166 standard that includes independent countries, territories and regions of geographical interest.
 Furthermore, ISO 3166-3 is used for historical countries that no longer exist.

 Legal basis